-Foxfire is a tiny village located in the state of North Carolina.
-With a population of 960 people and just one neighborhood, Foxfire is the 410th largest community in North Carolina.
+Foxfire is a very small village located in the state of North Carolina.
+With a population of 1,324 people and just one neighborhood, Foxfire is the 374th largest community in North Carolina.

 Foxfire real estate is some of the most expensive in North Carolina, although Foxfire house values don't compare to the most expensive real estate in the U.S.

 Unlike some villages, Foxfire isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Foxfire are a mix of both white- and blue-collar jobs.
 Overall, Foxfire is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Foxfire who work in management occupations (17.86%), farm management occupations (9.58%), and healthcare (9.42%).

 Also of interest is that Foxfire has more people living here who work in computers and math than 95% of the places in the US.

 Foxfire is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Foxfire’s overall crime rate is lower than average for the country.

 Foxfire is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Foxfire citizens is substantially higher than the typical US community, as 32.73% of adults in Foxfire have at least a bachelor's degree.